 Skip to content

-Home » Boxing Coronavirus: Big fights at risk due to ongoing COVID-19 crisis
+Home » Boxing Coronavirus: Big fights at risk due to ongoing crisis

-Boxing Coronavirus: Big fights at risk due to ongoing COVID-19 crisis
+Boxing Coronavirus: Big fights at risk due to ongoing crisis

-BOXING CORONAVIRUS – The situation looks bleak regarding big boxing matches going ahead in the midst of the ongoing coronavirus outbreak.
+The situation looks bleak regarding big boxing matches going ahead amid the coronavirus outbreak.

-Firstly, a 30-day travel ban confirmed by the United States President Donald Trump was announced on Wednesday.
-It’s the clearest indication that fight fans could be left disappointed.
+Firstly, a 30-day travel ban confirmed by United States President Donald Trump was announced on Wednesday.
+It’s the most unambiguous indication that fight fans could be left disappointed.

-Any fights involving European fighters needing to make their way across the Atlantic will certainly be scrapped.
+Any fights involving European fighters needing to make their way across the Atlantic will undoubtedly be scrapped.
 Replacement opponents could be brought in to stave off some refunding.

-The good news for UK fans is that their native boxers are allowed to fly stateside, meaning the vast majority are thus far unaffected.
+The good news for UK fans is that their native boxers can fly stateside, meaning the vast majority are thus far unaffected.

 But the coronavirus situation on the ground is beginning to tell.
 Sporting events are being canceled across the board.
-Therefore, staging boxing shows with vast amounts of people could soon be outlawed for at least a couple of months.
+Therefore, staging boxing shows with vast numbers of people could soon be outlawed for at least a few months.

 Secondly, recently confirmed Pay-Per-View shows involving Frank Warren and Matchroom Boxing are in considerable jeopardy.
 They may have to be pushed back until later in the year.

-Next week’s World Boxing Super Series cruiserweight final is going ahead as planned, so far.
-But this could alter over the course of the next few days.
+Next week’s World Boxing Super Series cruiserweight final is going as planned.
+But this could alter over the next few days.

-It will be interesting to see what stance Chief Boxing Officer Kalle Sauerland takes considering the bout has already been held up for considerable months.
+It will be interesting to see Chief Boxing Officer Kalle Sauerland’s stance, considering the bout has already been held up for many months.

-This weekend, Shakur Stevenson kicks off a New York double-header at Madison Square Garden which is due to end on March 17 with a St. Patrick’s Day bonanza topped by Michael Conlan.
+This weekend, Shakur Stevenson kicks off a New York double-header at Madison Square Garden, ending on March 17 with a St. Patrick’s Day bonanza topped by Michael Conlan.

-But the binning of the St. Patrick’s Day parade on Wednesday has now put the Irishman’s return to action up in the air.
+But the binning of the Wednesday St. Patrick’s Day parade has now put the Irishman’s return to action up in the air.
 New York officials are monitoring the situation carefully.

 UPDATE: Conlan’s clash and the Stevenson bout now go ahead behind closed doors.

-At this point in time, the most affected could be those bouts set for between March 17th and April 4th as the world attempts to get a grip on the spread of COVID-19.
+At this point, the most affected could be those bouts set for between March 17 and April 4 as the world attempts to get a grip on the spread of COVID-19.

-Should cases continue to soar, those contests due to happen from April to July could also be in bother.
+Should cases continue to soar, those contests from April to July could also be in bother.

 They include: